wolfenrain/stateless/README.md

   @override
   Widget build(BuildContext context) {
-    // We can then watch our MyHomePage for state changes. final myHomePage = context.watch<MyHomePage>();
+    // We can then observe our MyHomePage for state changes. final myHomePage = context.observe<MyHomePage>();

     return Column(
       mainAxisAlignment: MainAxisAlignment.center,